Manufacturing: Prehistory and ancient history

 Copper smelting is believed to have originated when the technology of pottery kiln allowed sufficiently high temperatures.
-The concentration of various elements such as arsenic increase with depth in copper ore deposits and smelting of these ores yields arsenical bronze, which can be sufficiently work-hardened to be suitable for manufacturing tools.
-Bronze is an alloy of copper with tin; the latter of which being found in relatively few deposits globally delayed true tin bronze becoming widespread.
+The concentration of various elements such as arsenic increases with depth in copper ore deposits; smelting of these ores yields arsenical bronze, which can be sufficiently work-hardened to be suitable for manufacturing tools.
+Bronze is an alloy of copper with tin; the latter of which being found in relatively few deposits globally delayed true tin bronze from becoming widespread.
 During the Bronze Age, bronze was a major improvement over stone as a material for making tools, both because of its mechanical properties like strength and ductility and because it could be cast in molds to make intricately shaped objects.
 Bronze significantly advanced shipbuilding technology with better tools and bronze nails, which replaced the old method of attaching boards of the hull with cord woven through drilled holes.
 The Iron Age is conventionally defined by the widespread manufacturing of weapons and tools using iron and steel rather than bronze.
 Iron smelting is more difficult than tin and copper smelting because smelted iron requires hot-working and can be melted only in specially designed furnaces.
 The place and time for the discovery of iron smelting is not known, partly because of the difficulty of distinguishing metal extracted from nickel-containing ores from hot-worked meteoritic iron.

 During the growth of the ancient civilizations, many ancient technologies resulted from advances in manufacturing.
 Several of the six classic simple machines were invented in Mesopotamia.
-Mesopotamians have been credited with the invention of the wheel.
 The wheel and axle mechanism first appeared with the potter's wheel, invented in Mesopotamia (modern Iraq) during the 5th millennium BC.
 Egyptian paper made from papyrus, as well as pottery, were mass-produced and exported throughout the Mediterranean basin.
 Early construction techniques used by the Ancient Egyptians made use of bricks composed mainly of clay, sand, silt, and other minerals.